 Soon afterward, Stryker promoted the idea of a nationwide general strike to be held on February 17, 2017, writing: “[L]et’s shut this country down for a day.
 Gather your tribes and posses and family members and get everybody to call in sick, not go to class, and not buy stuff.
 Do nonviolent civil disobedience by occupying a federal building.
 Hold a sanctuary campus rally at your school.
 Use the day to make calls jamming the phone lines in elected officials’ offices letting them know you oppose whatever outrage the Trump regime will be perpetrating in two weeks.
 Make Pennsylvania Avenue impassible [sic].”

 On August 25, 2017, Stryker participated in a successful effort to shut down a San Francisco rally organized by Patriot Prayer, a conservative Christian group whose members the professor described as “enablers of white supremacy and anti-semitism.”
 The following day, Stryker took part in the “Stand against Hate at Alamo Square Park” in San Francisco, which Stryker said was intended to “shut…down…alt-right activity” by “occupying public space in a way that speaks louder than the actions of others who enable white supremacy, anti-semitism, misogyny, and queer- and transphobia in the name of ‘free speech.’”
 Affirming on Facebook that “I’m in the ‘it’s ok to punch nazis’ camp,” Stryker on August 27 participated in a “Bash the Fash” (i.e., “fascism”) rally in Berkeley alongside members of the violent Marxist/anarchist Antifa movement.
-And on September 5, 2017, Stryker protested outside the San Francisco Federal Building in support of the young-adult illegal aliens commonly classified as “Dreamers.”
+And on September 5, 2017, Stryker protested outside the San Francisco Federal Building in support of young-adult illegal aliens in the United States.

 Stryker has described the conservative Tea Party movement as a fascist and racist phenomenon.
 Stryker also regards capitalism as a highly destructive and unjust economic system.